 Some of the most common problems with SKS rifles include misfires, jams, and problems with the magazine.
 These problems can usually be resolved with a little troubleshooting and basic maintenance.

 To load a SKS rifle, first ensure that the magazine is properly inserted and locked into place.
-Next, cock the rifle by pulling back on the charging handle.
+Next, angling the rifle by pulling back on the charging handle.
 Finally, chamber a round by pulling back on the charging handle and releasing it.